 The formations process is the same whether you form a company for trading, or to keep dormant for possible future use.

-If you’d like to incorporate a company, try our partner, 1st Formations – the UK’s leading formations company.
+If you’d like to incorporate a company, try our partner, Clever Formations – you can form a new company for just £12.95.

 Read on to find out what legal obligations you have as a director of a (dormant) limited company.